tfardet/NNGT/doc/user/install.rst

 I recommend using `Homebrew <https://brew.sh/>`_ or `Macports
 <https://guide.macports.org/#installing>`_ with which you can install all
 required features to use `NEST` and `NNGT` with `graph-tool`.
-The following command lines are used with `python 2.7` since it is what people are used to but I recommend using version `3.5` or higher (replace all 27/2.7 by 35/3.5).
+The following command lines are used with `python 3.7` but you can use any python >= 3.5 (just replace all 37/3.7 by the desired version).

 **Homebrew** ::

     brew tap homebrew/core
     brew tap brewsci/science

-    brew install gcc-7 cmake gsl autoconf automake libtool brew install python
+    brew install gcc-8 cmake gsl autoconf automake libtool brew install python

 if you want nest, add ::